s2gos-dev/s2gos-controller/docs/process-dev.md

 You could also pass the imported registry directly, but using a reference string defers importing the registry instance until it is needed.
-This makes the CLI much faster if it is just called with the `--help` option and hence no processing takes place.
+This makes the CLI much faster if it is just called with the `--help` option and hence no importing of yet unused libraries takes place.

 ### 3. Define entry point script